 Hood vs. Hoodless

 Just about every mainstream sleeping bag is a complete mummy, which means the insulation covers the top and back of the head when cinched up.
-But there are some niche and cottage industry designs that go without a hood to cut weight.
+But there are some niche and cottage-industry designs that go without a hood to cut weight.
 The appeal typically is limited to ultralight backpackers or those that don’t like the feeling of a mummy bag.
-The hoodless designs require less fabric and fill, which helps drop their weight (the 30-degree ZPacks Solo Down bag is a great example).
+The hoodless designs require less fabric and fill, which helps drop their weight (the 20-degree Zpacks Classic Sleeping Bag is a great example).

-Lopping the top off the bag does not mean the aforementioned ZPacks Solo will keep you warm at 30-degrees without some help.
-If your head is cold you’ll be cold, no matter how much insulation is around your legs and chest.
-A jacket with a hood or beanie works as a replacement (ZPacks also makes a Goose Down Hood that’s pretty awesome).
+Lopping the top off the bag does not mean the aforementioned Zpacks bag will keep you warm at 20 degrees without some help.
+If your head is cold, you’ll be cold, no matter how much insulation is around your legs and chest.
+A jacket with a hood or beanie works as a replacement (Zpacks also makes a Goose Down Hood that’s pretty awesome).
 But you should take into account the added weight and cost of the beanie.

 Fabric Thickness (Denier)